-We propose to review the key elements of this report at the upcoming meeting and discuss with you our key findings.
+We will review the key elements of this report at the upcoming meeting and discuss our findings with you.

-We would like to express our sincere thanks to the management and the staff of the City who have assisted us in carrying out our work and we look forward to our meeting on June 17, 2014.
-Should you have any questions or concerns prior to the Audit Committee meeting, please do not hesitate to contact me in advance.
+We would like to express our sincere thanks to the management and the staff of the City who have assisted us in carrying out our work and we look forward to our meeting on June 16, 2015.
+If you have any questions or concerns prior to the Audit Committee meeting, please do not hesitate to contact me in advance.